-We started out the leaders meeting by going through our “Highs and Lows”.
+We started out the leadership meeting by going through our “highs and lows.”
 Everyone around the table shared the highest and lowest moments since our previous meeting a month earlier.
-One of my student leaders (We’ll call him David) became flustered when I asked him how his month was.
-I could tell immediately that he was bitter and burnt out.
+One of my student leaders, we’ll call him David, became flustered when I asked him how his month was.
+I could tell immediately that he was bitter and burned out.

-David recounted about how one of the guys from his small group had begun doubting his beliefs about God’s love.
+David recounted how one of the guys from his small group had begun doubting his beliefs about God’s love.
 Another had begun to isolate himself after his girlfriend broke up with him.
 Two other guys were not taking the Bible study seriously and were a constant distraction.
-David had about 14 guys in his group and it became obvious it was more than he could handle.
-He cleary loved these guys and felt a pastoral burden for them.
+David had about 14 guys in his group and it became obvious that it was more than he could handle.
+Just as obvious, though, was that he really loved these guys and felt a pastoral burden for them.

 David looked at me and said, “I go to visit one of the guys (we’ll call him Rob) every Sunday after church.
 Ever since Rob’s girlfriend broke up with him, he started smoking and stopped coming to church.
-We spent some time talking about the sermon every Sunday.
-When I ask Rob why he just watches the sermons at home he tells me that he has a hard time trusting Christians.
-He tells me that he is aware of how the guys from our small group don’t invite him to anything.
-It’s true, the guys from the group feel awkward around Rob and they always have an excuse when I ask them to come with me to visit him.”
+So every Sunday we spend some time talking about the sermon.
+When I asked Rob why he just watches the sermons at home, he told me that he has a hard time trusting Christians.
+He went on to say that he notices how the guys from our small group don’t invite him to anything.
+And unfortunately, it’s true.
+The guys from the group do feel awkward around Rob and they always have an excuse when I ask them to come with me to visit him.”

-David looked down and he said “I know that I’m not alone, I have lots of friends, but being a leader is really lonely.”
+There was an awkward silence and then David looked down and said, “I know that I’m not alone.
+I have lots of friends, but being a leader is really lonely.”

 “I know that I’m not alone, I have lots of friends, but being a leader is really lonely.”

 Ministry is hard.
 Anyone who has been in ministry for two minutes knows this is true.
-Whether your ministry is in a small group, at your work or in a neighborhood Jesus never intended for us to address the difficulties of ministry alone.
-We’ve covered this before in articles like Two by Two and What Makes a Church Strong.
+Whether your ministry is in a small group, at your workplace, or in a neighborhood, Jesus never intended for us to address the difficulties of ministry alone.
+He sent out his disciples two by two -- read Two by Two and What Makes a Church Strongif you haven't yet.
 It’s not just pastors who need partners in ministry.
 Burnout happens at every level within church hierarchies.
 Whether you are a student leader or a pastor over several church campuses, you need solid Christians by your side.

-I could see David needed more than just a team of encouragers.
-David needed someone to get in the trenches with him.
-David needed the Church to travel with him to help him where he was at.
+So then, I could see David needed more than just a team of encouragers.
+He needed someone to get in the trenches with him.
+He needed a brother in Christ to go with him to help him in whatever life situation he encountered.
 David needed the second key idea in Christ’s ministry model.
-He needed a brother to display Christian love within his ministry.
+He needed a brother to walk with Him and display Christian love as they ministered together.

 David needed to find a Barnabas.
-When the apostles sent Paul to preach the Gospel to the Gentiles they partnered him with Barnabas.
+When the Holy Spirit set aside Paul to preach the Gospel to the Gentiles, He partnered him with Barnabas (Acts 13:2).
 A Barnabas is someone who matches your spiritual maturity and is active inside the areas of your ministry.
 Wherever Paul went, so did Barnabas.
-Later on in Paul’s life he called for helpers like Mark and Timothy to come to his aid in sharing the Gospel.
-Paul also spoke of emphatic love for his co-laborers in the book of Philippians.
+Later on in Paul’s life, he called for helpers like Mark and Timothy to come to his aid in sharing the Gospel.
+Paul also spoke of his love for his co-laborers in the book of Philippians.
 Even someone as powerful and effective as Paul the Apostle desired help in his ministry and the love found in Gospel partnership.

-David needed this sort of friend in his ministry.
+David needed this sort of friend and partner in his ministry.
 He needed a Barnabas to go with him to see Rob on Sundays.
 I began to explain to my leadership team that we are not made to bear our ministries alone.
-As Christians we are responsible to help with the work of each others ministries.
+As Christians we are responsible to help with the work of each other's ministries.

 This can be a difficult to implement.
-Jesus’s way requires solid Christian friendships.
-It requires Christians ready to labor in other people's ministries.
-All that can be difficult to come by.
-This is why Jesus told us to pray to for more workers to labor in the harvest.
+Jesus’ way requires solid Christian friendships.
+It requires Christians who are ready to labor in other people's ministries.
+All of that can be difficult to come by.
+That is why Jesus told us to pray for more workers to labor in the harvest.
 If we pray, the Lord can miraculously bring helpers into our ministries.

 One of my older student leaders understood what this meant.
 He put his arm around David and told him, “I’m free on Sundays, how about I visit Rob with you?
 I think I probably could help with your small group too.”
 Tears filled David’s eyes.
 He told me later that moment was like a river of life in a dry desert.
-The Lord’s love for David was being displayed through his “Barnabas”.
+The Lord’s love for David was being displayed through his “Barnabas.”
 Everyone on my leadership team clearly saw this love being displayed.
-That point changed the way we did ministry.
+And it changed the way we did ministry.

-Lets pray together: Jesus I want to obey your command to love my fellow Christian.
+Lets pray together: Jesus, I want to obey Your command to love my fellow Christians.
 Show me opportunities to invest in other people’s ministries.
-Show me opportunities to display your love before others.
-I ask you, Lord of the Harvest, to send more workers into the field.
-I know you see the lack of workers within the harvest and I bring my desperation, my bitterness, my exhaustion before you Jesus.
-I know if I ask you you will be faithful to send help.
+Give me opportunities to display your love before others.
+I ask You, Lord of the Harvest, to send more workers into the field.
+I know that You see the lack of workers within the harvest and I bring my desperation, my bitterness, my exhaustion before you Jesus.
+I know that if I ask, You will be faithful to send help.
 I rely on you as my hope Jesus….
 (Continue praying as you feel led)